JustinPatenaude/balticathletics/products/storage-solutions.md

     This is a great economical storage and transporting solution for balls.

     9 available
+- title: Tachikara BIKSP Ball Cart
+  image: "/biksp.jpg"
+  price: 180
+  description: |-
+    - Designed to provide you extra height
+    - A sturdy galvanized steel frame
+    - Large caster wheels
+    - Durable black nylon cover.
+    - This cart has the largest capacity of all our ball carts, holding up to 36 inflated balls and is completely collapsible for easy storage.
+    - Size: 25"W x 25"D x 40"H
+    - Black in stock
+    - Scarlet, Navy or Royal is special order.
 - title: Jaypro TE-PE01 Totemaster Open Top Multipurpose Ball Cart
   image: "/Capture.PNG"
   price: 450